TheBlueSavior/Project-Malice/README.md

 ## Settings

+**Sin Codex** - Documents all the enemies that are currently implemented.
+Press Left or Right arrow keys to scroll through enemy sin rosters.

+**Stealth Detection** - Enables stealth detection for all monsters.
+Enemies will forget you when you hide in dark corners when enabled.
+Crouching helps too.
+Has two modes that are further detailed in the ingame options.

-**Fodder Multiplier** - Takes the level's monster count and multiplies it by this number to calculate how many extra fodder enemies to spawn.
+**Fodder Multiplier** - Takes the level's monster count and multiplies it by an adjustable value to calculate how many extra fodder enemies to spawn.

+**Health Multiplier** - Multiplies enemy health by an adjustable value, can go up to 10x.
+Also includes another health multiplier for when you want to adjust the health only for specific sin enemies.
+Do note however, that both of these multipliers will stack.